maferayala/maferayala/README.md

 Hi there, I'm Fernanda a geographer from Ecuador with 5 years of experience in information management for humanitarian organizations, I love maps 🗺️ & drones! </h3>

 - 🌱 I’m currently working on a project of: Data Visualization with Python
-- Want to know more about me?, take a look at my CV
+- Want to know more about me?, take a look at my <a href='https://maferayala.github.io/index.html'> CV </a>
 - 📫 You can get in touch with me by email: <a href='https://mail.google.com/mail/?view=cm&fs=1&to=maferayala92@gmail.com'> maferayala92@gmail.com</a> , Twitter:<a href='https://twitter.com/maferayala'> @maferayala </a>, or <a href='https://www.linkedin.com/in/mfayala'> Linkedin </a>

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=maferayala&layout=compact&theme=dark&hide_border=true)